r3399r/sirius/README.md

 npm run commit
 npm run push
 ```
+If the code did not pass the linter, the commit process should fail.

 ### Create PR
 After the change is push to your branch, then we need to create a PR (pull request) on Github.
 When the review is finished, we can merge into `dev` branch.
 And the CI/CD process would be triggered, and we can check the latest app on TEST environemnt.